codalogic/php-htmlo/README.md

         Text
     </p>

-Similarly, 3 dots will close the current tag and then re-open it.
+Similarly, 3 dots on their own will close the current tag and then re-open it.
 So:

     .p
         Text